Squadword/osrs-food-price-history-database/README.md

 );
 ```

-This table would mostly work except for one major issue: a new entry to the table could be made for the same item on the same day.
-We want to avoid duplicate entries.
-Adding a combined unique constraint to the ```item_id``` and ```date``` columns solves this issue:
+This table would mostly work except for one major issue: a new entry to the table could be a duplicate entry.
+We can adding a combined unique constraint to the ```item_id``` and ```date``` columns to solve this issue:

 ```SQL
 ALTER TABLE item_prices